-Always use a suitable chain between your 9-20 Technical and consumer information vehicle and the trailer.
-The chain should be crossed and should be attached to the hitch, not to the vehicle bumper or axle.
-Be sure to leave enough slack in the chain to permit turning corners.
+Always use a suitable chains between your vehicle and the trailer.
+The safety chains should be crossed and should be attached to the hitch, not to the vehicle bumper or axle.
+Be sure to leave enough slack in the chains to permit turning corners.